 And then there’s the opportunity that Apple has to cross-sell services.
 As the average person in the US checks their mobile more than 45 times a day according to a Deloitte study in 2015, Apple can boost revenues by selling services such as Apple Pay (payments), HealthKit (health wearables) and HomeKit (home network connectivity).
 As well, Apple is poised to benefit from the growth in emerging markets, from where 30% of its sales come already.

-Important Information: Units in the fund(s) referred to herein are issued by Magellan Asset Management Limited ABN 31 120 593 946, AFS Licence No. 304 301 (‘Magellan’).
-This material is issued by Magellan and has been prepared for general information purposes only and must not be construed as investment advice or as an investment recommendation.
+Important Information: This material has been delivered to you by Magellan Asset Management Limited ABN 31 120 593 946 AFS Licence No. 304 301 (‘Magellan’) and has been prepared for general information purposes only and must not be construed as investment advice or as an investment recommendation.
 This material does not take into account your investment objectives, financial situation or particular needs.
 This material does not constitute an offer or inducement to engage in an investment activity nor does it form part of any offer documentation, offer or invitation to purchase, sell or subscribe for interests in any type of investment product or service.
 You should read and consider any relevant offer documentation applicable to any investment product or service and consider obtaining professional investment advice tailored to your specific circumstances before making any investment decision.
 A copy of the relevant PDS relating to a Magellan financial product or service may be obtained by calling +61 2 9235 4888 or by visiting www.magellangroup.com.au.